fastly/terraform-provider-fastly/docs/resources/service_dictionary_items.md

 ~> **Warning:** Terraform will take precedence over any changes you make in the UI or API.
 Such changes are likely to be reversed if you run Terraform again.

-If Terraform is being used to populate the initial content of a dictionary which you intend to manage via API or UI, then the lifecycle `ignore_changes` field can be used with the resource.
+~> **Note:** By default the Terraform provider allows you to externally manage the items via API or UI.
+If you wish to apply your changes in the HCL, then you should explicitly set the `manage_items` attribute.
 An example of this configuration is provided below.

 ## Limitations